Limassol, Cyprus. Where Will Your Love Story Find You?

 It’s boiling, but the stroll around the old district of Limassol is enjoyable.
 I chose not to go on a tour today and instead spend the day wandering through the city.
 Kostas agrees with me that this little corner of the world has its undeniable charm.

 The colourful alley in the old town where we stop for lunch is incredibly intimate.
-An old man with grey hair and walrus moustache approaches us jovially and hands out the menus.
+An old man with grey hair and a walrus moustache approaches us jovially and hands out the menus.
 While we check the food choice, the man says his wife can cook whatever we want as long as it is a traditional dish.

 Both Kostas and I are asking for Greek hovoli coffee, slowly made on heated sand.
 It’s heavenly!

 Returning the menu, I ask the nice man if we could have whatever his family is having for lunch.
 His eyes sparkle; his tanned face brightens up at once.
 His moustache elongates towards his large ears, his smile showing a missing tooth at the front.
-“Leave it to me!” he says all but running back inside the house.
+“Leave it to me!” he says, all but running back inside the house.

 Kostas tells me that I just made the old man’s day.
 And that he loves that I like Greek coffee!

 Digressing, later that day, when I met my other friend on the way back to my cabin, he asked me if I had a proper Turkish kahvesi coffee made on heated sand.
-I replied yes, of course, how could have I missed the opportunity while in Cyprus!
+I replied yes, of course; how could have I missed the opportunity while in Cyprus!

 I devour all the grilled veggies with hummus (Kostas is not a great fan).
 We share a small pot of skordalia sauce (very garlicky!) with pitta bread and wolf down a helping of moussaka each.
 To this day, I wonder where it all fitted and how I managed to keep it down!
 But it was heavenly!
 I even had to decline dessert, something that never happens to me!